jonfernq/English-Teaching/CEFR/README.md

 There are various ways to do this using Python, depending on the specific task and level of analysis required.
 Some possible approaches include:

-- Using natural language processing (NLP) techniques to analyze the vocabulary, syntax, and complexity of the text or task, and compare it to the CEFR descriptors for each level.
+- Using **natural language processing (NLP)** techniques to analyze the vocabulary, syntax, and complexity of the text or task, and compare it to the CEFR descriptors for each level.
 This can be done using Python libraries such as NLTK, spaCy, or TextBlob.
-- Using machine learning algorithms to classify the text or task into one of the CEFR levels based on features such as word frequency, sentence length, or readability scores.
+- Using **machine learning** algorithms to classify the text or task into one of the CEFR levels based on features such as word frequency, sentence length, or readability scores.
 This can be done using Python libraries such as scikit-learn, TensorFlow, or Keras.
 - Using rule-based approaches to analyze the text or task against the CEFR descriptors for each level, based on criteria such as the type of language used, the complexity of ideas, or the level of inference required.
-This can be done using Python libraries such as rule-based engines or expert systems.
+This can be done using Python libraries such as **rule-based engines** or **expert systems**.

   It's worth noting that while these approaches can provide a rough estimate of the level of a given text or task, they are not always accurate or reliable, and may need to be combined with human judgment and interpretation.
 Additionally, the CEFR is intended to be used as a flexible framework for describing language proficiency, and should not be used as a rigid benchmark or standard for all language learning tasks and contexts.